Increasing the Amount of Instructor Contact for Engaging Online IB-MBA Course

 This 90 minute workshop is sure to provide teaching tips which can be readily applied.

-More about Dr. Robert Garcia:
+More about Dr. Roberto Garcia:

 P. Roberto Garcia is the Young-Jin Kim Clinical Professor of International Business in the Department of Management and Entrepreneurship at Indiana University’s Kelley School of Business.
 He also serves as Faculty Director for the Center for International Business Education and Research (CIBER).
 He currently teaches various International Business courses in the Undergraduate, Kelley Direct-Online (MBA), and Executive Education programs.